KILTprotocol/web3-login-demo/README.md

 A user could trigger the whole process with just one click on the website, for example "Login with extension X" or "Login with extension Y".

-On this example project, several (2-3) interactions are need because it is broken down on steps.
+On this example project, several (2-3) interactions are need because it is broken down into little steps.
 We encourage you to open and read the browser's and backend's consoles.
 Try to understand what is happening on each step, which function is responsible for what, how did the cookies changed.